Project Overview

 The Problem

-2. Emotional attachment to certain belongings even though they haven’t used them in years.
+- Emotional Attachment: Many struggle to let go of belongings due to sentimental value, even if they haven’t used them in years.

 The Goal